shlomihod/shlomihod.github.io/README.md

+I'm a senior researcher at the [German Institute of Employment Research (IAB)](https://iab.de/en/home-2/) and an associate researcher at [Weizenbaum Institute](https://www.weizenbaum-institut.de/en/).
 I recently completed my CS Ph.D. at Boston University, under the supervision of Prof. Ran Canetti.

-I'm working on the **"last mile" of responsible computing**: the space where human values are manifested through concrete design choices, implementations, and deployment contexts of systems.
+I'm working on **deployable responsible computing**.
 My current research interests include:

-1. Theory and practice of deploying differential privacy
-2. Technical tools for AI governance
+1. Technical tools for AI governance
+2. Toolbox of differential privacy for real-world deployment
 3. Supporting evidence-based AI policymaking

 In February 2024, together with the Israeli Ministry of Health, we released a [differentially private synthetic dataset](https://birth.dataset.pub) of the National Live Birth Registry.